-5 Methods to Freeze 2 Columns in Excel
+How to Freeze 2 Columns in Excel: 5 Methods

-We have a dataset containing several students’ Names, IDs, Test Scores, etc. As the dataset contains scores of several tests, scrolling right to the worksheet disappears columns A and B. Now, I will freeze column A and B so that columns having Student Name and ID is visible all the time, even when I scroll the corresponding sheet to the right.
+We have a dataset containing several students’ Names, IDs, Test Scores, etc. As the dataset contains scores of several tests, scrolling right to the worksheet disappears columns A and B. Now, I will freeze columns A and B so that columns having Student Name and ID are visible all the time, even when I scroll the corresponding sheet to the right.

 1. Freeze 2 Columns Using Freeze Panes Option in Excel

 First, I will freeze the first two columns using the Freeze Panes option.

 - Select the column that is next to the first 2 columns, Here, select column C.

 - Then from Excel Ribbon, go to View > Freeze Panes > Freeze Panes.